THE HAPPIEST MAN IN BABYLON

 He offered his mansion in Silicon Valley for our next meeting.

-What followed next astounded us more.
+What followed next astounded us as well.

 I had seen computer tycoon Steve's corporate campus in magazines.
 It was even more impressive in person.
-Buildings of mixed geometry were built together with nature.
+Buildings of mixed geometry were integrated with nature.
 Gardens were growing in structures, and structures were extended into gardens.
 Whole walls were retractable to adjust to weather and mood.
 There were indoor brooks and waterfalls.
 Some floors were soft grass.

 Marlee lived in the giant dome with spirally-spaced rooms, accessed by an inclinator winding upwards to her penthouse comprising the top third.
 Marlee was the distance swimmer on the Cal swim team.
 Now she could take the circular water-slide, or the long jump, into her lap pool for workouts.

 Marlee was particularly looking forward to this meeting.
 She would suggest our third exercise.
 As usual, I jotted notes and filled in our dialogue later.

 We knew that putting attention on pure love would be difficult.
 There are so many physical and emotional associations with love.
 What a sad commentary for us to have difficulty experiencing or even remembering pure love.

 Bobby added, "I hear people say 'If I could have what I want, I'd be happy.'
-But really it's the other way around."
+But really, it's the other way around."